for the 2023

 Angela Parrish - Vocalist, Songwriter, Composer, Record Producer

 "This is a beautiful and touching project that is destined for important, gorgeous things.”

-Relinquished and adopted shortly after birth, Rich had his first piano lesson at age five when, after washing the dinner dishes, his adoptive mother asked, "Who wants to learn to play the piano?"
-Rich has been a volunteer leader in the adoption search, support and advocacy community for over twenty years.
+Rich is a longtime member of Denver's Lighthouse Writers Workshop and a member of the Musical Writers Academy and New Musicals Inc. The NMI Core Curriculum honed and showcased his skills as a book writer for the 15 Minute Musical "For the Good of Humanity," performed at the Broadwater Main Stage in Hollywood.
+Rich studied piano under the (then) Denver Symphony Orchestra's Kathleen Joiner and had his first piano lesson at age five when, after washing the dinner dishes, his adoptive mother asked, "Who wants to learn to play the piano?"
+Relinquished and adopted shortly after birth, Rich has been a volunteer leader in the adoption search, support and advocacy community for over twenty years.
 This project is born of that passion.

 Some 1.5 million babies were relinquished for adoption in the post-WWII era, a time when secrecy, shame and sealed records dominated the process.
 But as adoptees came of age, they wanted answers to life's three biggest questions: Where did I come from?
 Why am I here?
 Where am I going?
 Some had the audacity to challenge the system in a grassroots movement for truth and transparency.

 "Much is at stake as the adoption experience reverberates throughout (adoptees') lives and influences them and the people they come into contact with in very fundamental ways." - Rafael Javier, Ph.D. in Handbook of Adoption.